 service in 2012, approximately 17,108 calls for

 service in 2011, approximately 20,460 calls for service in 2010 and approximately 21,816

 calls for service in 2009.

-- The Department is equipped with four marked squad cars (Three Ford Crown Victoria's and one Ford SUV Police Interceptor), one marked Police Tahoe (K-9 vehicle), one un-marked sport utility vehicle (Supervisor's vehicle), three un-marked squads (Chief's take-home car, Investigator car and a Training car).
-The Tomah Police Department also has a Tactical Unit van, a marked Nuisance Abatement Vehicle and two mountain bikes.
+The Department is equipped with four marked Ford SUV Police Interceptors, one marked Police Tahoe (K-9 vehicle), one un-marked sport utility vehicle (Supervisor's vehicle), four un-marked squads (Chief's take-home truck, Two Investigator's vehicles and a Training car).
+The Tomah Police Department also has a Tactical Unit van, MRAP armored vehicle, a marked Nuisance Abatement Vehicle and two mountain bikes.
 Each patrol vehicle is equipped with a variety of equipment including a shotgun, patrol rifle, water rescue devices, road spikes and radar.
 Each Officer is also assigned a take-home portable radio.

 The Department is staffed by a Chief of Police, two Lieutenants (one in charge of Operations and one in charge of Support Services), five Sergeants who act as shift supervisors, nine Patrol Officers, one School Resource Officer, two Investigators, and a clerical staff of four.
 The Police Department's Office is open Monday thru Friday 8:00 AM to 8:30 PM (except holidays).

 The Tomah Police Department moved into their new Police building at the end of 2008.
 The project began in October 2007 and was completed by October 2008.
 The new building is a great addition to the City and about triples the Officer workspace of our old station.
 For more information, check out the building link under the photographs page.